-- 1. The faintest measured absolute magnitude of the nucleus, $H_V = 18.98\pm0.10$ (S-type phase function assumed), corresponds to a mean radius of 0.20 ± 0.02 km at the assumed geometric albedo $p_V = 0.29\pm0.09$.
-No companion nuclei brighter than V = 28.5 are detected beyond 0.4'' (370 km) from the nucleus.
+- 1. The faintest measured absolute magnitude of the nucleus, $H_V = 18.98 \pm 0.10$ (S-type phase function assumed), corresponds to a mean radius of 0.20 ± 0.02 km at the assumed geometric albedo $p_V = 0.29 \pm 0.09$.
+No companion nuclei brighter than V = 28.5 are detected beyond 0''.4 (370 km) from the nucleus.
 The radius of any such companion must be <10 m, assuming the same albedo and phase function. - 2.
-The nucleus shows brightness variations up to ~ 0.1 to 0.15 magnitudes that occur on timescales shorter than the aperture crossing times for ejected dust.
-These variations are likely related to the rotation of the nucleus. - 3.
-The nucleus is an intermittent source of dust which, once released, is pushed by solar radiation pressure into distinct tails defined by their projected position angle on the sky and, through a model, by their emission date.
+The nucleus shows brightness variations up to $\sim 0.1-0.15$ mag that occur on timescales shorter than the aperture crossing times for ejected dust.
+These variations are likely related to the rotation of the nucleus.

+- 3. The nucleus is an intermittent source of dust that, once released, is pushed by solar radiation pressure into distinct tails defined by their projected position angle on the sky and, through a model, by their emission date.
 The first (UT 2013 March 27) and last (UT 2013 December 26) ejected dust tails in our data differ in age by 274 days (~9 months). - 4.
-Slow fading (timescale $\gtrsim 50$ days) of the integrated dust component of 311P argues for a very low mean dust velocity, $v \lesssim 1$ m s-1.
-If attributed to the action of radiation pressure on particles ejected with negligible initial speed, this implies a mean radius ~ 3 mm and a total ejected dust mass $\sim 3 \times 10^6$ kg, or about 3×10^{-5} of the mass of the central nucleus. - 5.
-The narrow extent of the dust tail perpendicular to the orbital plane further implies very low ejection speeds, $\sim 0.06 \text{ m s}^{-1}$ for 3 millimeter radius particles.
+Slow fading (timescale $\gtrsim 50$ days) of the integrated dust component of 311P argues for a very low mean dust velocity, $v \leq 1 \text{ m s}^{-1}$.
+If attributed to the action of radiation pressure on particles ejected with negligible initial speed, this implies a mean radius $\sim 3 \text{ mm}$ and a total ejected dust mass $\sim 3 \times 10^6$ kg, or about 3×10^{-5} of the mass of the central nucleus. - 5.
+The narrow extent of the dust tail perpendicular to the orbital plane further implies very low ejection speeds, $\sim 0.06 \text{ m s}^{-1}$ for 3 mm radius particles.
 In comparison, the gravitational escape speed of a non-rotating, 200 m radius spherical body of density 3300 kg m-3 is 0.27 m s-1. - 6.
 The episodic ejection of debris at sub-meter per second velocities, the detection of short term (<0.7 hr) nucleus brightness variations and the absence of discrete secondaries are all consistent with mass shedding from an asteroid driven to rotational instability.

-We thank Masateru Ishiguro, Toshi Hirabayashi, Man-To Hui and the anonymous referee for comments.
+We thank Masateru Ishiguro, Toshi Hirabayashi, Man-To Hui, and the anonymous referee for comments.
 Based on observations made with the NASA/ESA Hubble Space Telescope, with data obtained at the Space Telescope Science Institute (STScI).
 Support for programs 13475 and 13609 was provided by NASA through a grant from the Space Telescope Science Institute, which is operated by the Association of Universities for Research in Astronomy, Inc., under NASA contract NAS 5-26555.
 We thank Alison Vick, Tomas Dahlen, and other members of the STScI ground system team for their expert help in planning and scheduling these Target of Opportunity observations.